s3gw-tech/s3gw/docs/decisions/0007-release-process.md

 # Context and Problem Statement

-Releasing is an essential process for the `s3gw` process.
+Releasing is an essential process for the `s3gw` project.
 Given the project is composed by various sub-projects, that need to be prepared, tested, and eventually released, the Release Process is not trivial.